+32 (0) 2 555 60 85

 Positions and Employment

 1991-2000 Research Fellow in Endocrinology and Molecular Biology, IRIBHM, Medical Faculty, Université Libre de Bruxelles (ULB), Belgium.

-2000-to date Research associate then Senior Research Associate FNRS (National Fund for Scientific Research), ULB, Belgium.
+2000-to date Research associate then Senior Research Associate then Research Director at FNRS (National Fund for Scientific Research), Belgium.

 Other Experiences and Professional Memberships